Open surgery to repair a hernia

 But you may recover faster and have less pain and numbness in your groin if you have keyhole surgery instead.

-It's harder to say which type of surgery is best for people with hernias on both sides of their groin or people whose hernia has come back.
+It's hard to say which type of surgery is best for people with hernias on both sides of their groin or people whose hernia has come back.
 There's not much research.

 What is it?